|Originally Performed By||Phish|

-While live renditions are for the most part similar, a few notable versions can be found on 7/19/91 and 7/21/91 with the Giant Country Horns; 8/21/93 with Béla Fleck and the Flecktones on 8/16/97 with an extended bass solo by Mike, and on 11/21/97, featuring Fishman’s intentionally slow, non-eventful “anti-drum solo.”
-Standard versions appear in many otherwise notable shows, including 12/31/93, 4/4/98 (Island Tour), 10/31/98 (Live Phish 16), 12/31/99 (The Show), 12/31/02 (MSG hiatus-buster), 8/2/03 (IT), 8/14/09 (Hartford throwback) and 7/4/10 (smoking Atlanta tour closer).
+While live renditions are for the most part similar, a few notable versions can be found on 7/19/91 and 7/21/91 with the Giant Country Horns; 8/21/93 with Béla Fleck and the Flecktones; 8/16/97 with an extended bass solo by Mike, and on 11/21/97, featuring Fishman’s intentionally slow, non-eventful “anti-drum solo.”
+Standard versions appear in many otherwise notable shows, including 12/31/93; 10/31/98 Live Phish 16, 12/31/99 Big Cypress, 12/31/02 MSG hiatus-buster, 8/2/03 IT; 8/14/09 Hartford throwback; the excellent opening set to Super Ball IX on 7/2/11; 4/26/14 at the New Orleans Jazz and Heritage Festival; and 10/31/14 Las Vegas with a Fish drum solo."Lawn Boy" – 8/14/10, East Troy, WI, from the Alpine Valley 2010 CD/DVD combo

-Versions of “Lawn Boy” with guests can be found in Vida Blue’s performances on 4/9/03 with Kyle Gass (of Trainwreck and Tenacious D fame) on acoustic guitar and vocals, and on 1/8/04 with Jamie Masefield on mandolin.
-Page fans will certainly want to check out the 1st set of Phish’s performance on 7/19/03.
+Page fans will certainly want to check out the first set of Phish’s performance on 7/19/03.
 This set featured consecutive appearances of “NICU,” “Rocky Top,” and “Ya Mar,” all songs where Trey encourages Page to “Play it, Leo!”
 After Trey coined these songs “The Leo Trio” the spotlight continued to shine on Page, as he stepped out for an inspired “Lawn Boy."